Turkey Thigh & Green Bean Blend: A Healthy Homemade Cat Dinner

 Key Takeaways

-- Cooked green beans add gentle fiber without excess calories
+- Cooked green beans add fiber and texture with minimal calories.

 Why This Recipe Is a Hit